pearcej/cppds/_sources/Introduction/Glossary.rst

         Keyword that makes a variable or value immutable. i.e. constant and unchanging.

     constructor
-        An class' special function that initializes an object of that class.
+        A class' special function that initializes an object of that class.

     data abstraction
         The act of only providing essential information within your work.
 Representing your data without reavling the details.